Dragonchain-Community/dragonchain-uvn-installer/README.md

-# Community fork of the Draginchain UVN Installer. oNly for testing purposes.
-PLease obtain the official installer from here:
+# Community fork of the Dragonchain UVN Installer.
+Only for testing purposes.
+Please obtain the official installer from here:

 https://github.com/Dragonchain-Community/dragonchain-uvn-installer